Kieran-Bacon/stow/docs/index.md

 !!!
 Note
     The behaviour for local file systems is exactly the same for both approaches as they both will access the artefacts directly.
 There is no negative impact locally.

+### Don't hold onto things you don't need

+Words to live by, but especially here.
+As `Artefact` objects are created to provide a convenient means of accessing filesystem objects, their existence is tied intrinsically with those objects.
+Holding references to objects that are deleted will result in the `Artefact` objects raising existence errors when you next try to interact with them.

+If an object is actively deleted you should try and make sure you aren't holding a reference to it.

+That being said, updates to files, overwrites, copies and moves onto operations will not be an issue.
+The metadata for the the `Artefact` object will be updated accordingly.